New Jersey Complex Property Division Lawyers

 Divorce and Family Law Attorneys with Offices in Morris County, New Jersey

-The division of assets process becomes contentious in great deal of divorces, particularly when the assets involved are significant or complex.
+The division of assets process becomes contentious in a great deal of divorces, particularly when the assets involved are significant or complex.
 Considering the fact that property distribution affects both your current financial situation and the security of your financial future, it is not surprising that this facet of the divorce process can lead to disagreements and difficulties.
 The stakes become increasingly high in cases involving complex property division, and these challenges are often a feature of high net worth divorces.
 As the complexity of the assets grows, so too does the necessity for a highly knowledgeable divorce attorney with specific experience in the realm of complex property distribution.
 Your divorce lawyer can thoroughly protect and advocate for your interests during this time and ensure that you receive all of the assets that you deserve.

-At Townsend, Tomaio & Newmark, our New Jersey divorce attorneys utilize over 75 years of combined experiencing to reach favorable property settlements for our clients undergoing divorce.
+At Townsend, Tomaio & Newmark, our New Jersey divorce attorneys utilize over 75 years of combined experience to reach favorable property settlements for our clients undergoing divorce.
 With a practice concentrated entirely on divorce and family law, we have the extensive knowledge and resources necessary to address the most complex issues facing our clients.
 For example, one of our founding partners, Attorney Paul H. Townsend, has been published in the seminal work Forensic Accounting in Matrimonial Divorce.
 Mr. Townsend and his fellow partners, Dominic A. Tomaio and Laurie L. Newark, are among the only 2 percent of attorneys who are recognized by the New Jersey Supreme Court as Certified in Matrimonial Law.
 Together, they lead a team of premier New Jersey divorce and family lawyers, each of whom is dedicated to providing personalized client service and unparalleled representation.
 For additional information and a free initial consultation with one of our talented New Jersey divorce lawyers, contact our offices in Morris County today at 973-840-8970.

 Marital Property Settlement in New Jersey Divorce